Keyboard shortcuts

 • DHCP client

-Phase 5 — Containers
+Phase 5 — Containers (Not started)

 Goal: Run OCI container images.